Oi Va Voi

 Oi Va Voi are a British band formed in London, England in the year 2000.
-The band emerged from the UK world music crossover scene to become multi-award-winning masters of musical wanderlust with a pan-European fanbase to which they have toured to sold-out venues and headlined festivals ever since.
-Musically, the band spearheaded a movement of Jewish musicians to bring cultural styles into contemporary songwriting.
+The band emerged from the UK world music crossover scene, enabling Jewish musicians to bring cultural styles into contemporary songwriting.
 The band blended their heritage with an emphasis on modern pop sensibilities reflecting their own individual interests in indie rock and alt-folk and the urban dance music of the clubs of London.
 The band takes its name from a Yiddish-derived exclamation popular in modern Hebrew meaning, approximately, "Oh, my gosh!".

 Origins

-The story of the band's genesis started in the two cities of Oxford and London, with Jonathan Walton aka Lemez Lovas meeting Josephine Burton.
+The band started in the cities of Oxford and London, when Jonathan Walton aka Lemez Lovas met Josephine Burton.
 The earliest line-up had Josephine as the singer and Jonathan on trumpet who in turn knew violinist Sophie Solomon.
 Both of them knew bassist Leo Bryant, clarinetist Steve Levi who had been studying at Oxford Brookes and guitarist Jake Baum.
 This early line-up had about 4-5 gigs in Autumn 1998 in Oxford and then a gig in London in January 1999.
 A second guitarist Nik Ammar joined through mutual connections and then Jonathan met drummer Josh Breslaw.
 After university the band all moved to London and carried on playing together with a regular spot at an Albanian Bar called KOHA.
-Within a year this core line up started to solidify and the band found a fertile young Jewish urban arts scene in London to grow into and thrive.
+Within a year this core line up started to solidify and the band found a young Jewish urban arts scene in London to grow into.